 Berkshire’s cash pile rose to $47.8 billion from $40.7 billion three months earlier.

-Buffett and his deputies purchased $1.18 billion in equities and $2.08 billion on bonds in the quarter, and sold $3.18 billion in stocks and $1.2 billion in fixed-maturity securities.
+Berkshire spent $1.18 billion on equities and $2.08 billion on fixed-maturity securities in the quarter.
+It sold $3.18 billion in stocks and $1.2 billion in bonds.

 The insurance segment posted an underwriting profit of $392 million, compared with $1.09 billion a year earlier, when the reinsurance group led by Ajit Jain benefitted from a reduction in estimated liabilities on some contracts written in prior periods.
 Underwriting profit at the Geico car insurer climbed to $435 million from $114 million.

 Buffett has used so-called float, or the insurance premiums Berkshire holds before paying claims, to amass the largest equity stakes in companies including Coca-Cola Co.
 (KO:US) and International Business Machines Corp.
 Berkshire’s stock portfolio was valued at $88 billion on Sept.
 30, up from $86.2 billion at the end of June as Wells Fargo gained 3.3 percent in the third quarter and IBM advanced 6.1 percent.

 Utility unit MidAmerican Energy Holdings Co. added $438 million to Berkshire’s profit, compared with $372 million in last year’s third quarter.
 Earnings from manufacturing, service and retailing (2FA:US) units increased to $991 million in the three months ended Sept.
 30 from $836 million in the same period in 2011 on gains at manufacturers including Marmon Holdings, the producer of construction materials.